Darden Restaurants, Inc. (NYSE:DRI) Expected to Post Quarterly Sales of $1.59 Billion

-Analysts expect that Darden Restaurants, Inc. (NYSE:DRI) will post $1.59 billion in sales for the current fiscal quarter, Zacks Investment Research reports.
-Eleven analysts have provided estimates for Darden Restaurants’ earnings, with the lowest sales estimate coming in at $1.51 billion and the highest estimate coming in at $1.64 billion.
-Darden Restaurants posted sales of $2.35 billion in the same quarter last year, which suggests a negative year-over-year growth rate of 32.3%.
-The business is scheduled to issue its next earnings report on Thursday, March 18th.
+Analysts predict that Darden Restaurants, Inc. (NYSE:DRI) will post sales of $1.59 billion for the current quarter, according to Zacks.
+Eleven analysts have issued estimates for Darden Restaurants’ earnings.
+The highest sales estimate is $1.64 billion and the lowest is $1.51 billion.
+Darden Restaurants posted sales of $2.35 billion during the same quarter last year, which suggests a negative year-over-year growth rate of 32.3%.
+The firm is expected to report its next earnings report on Thursday, March 18th.

-On average, analysts expect that Darden Restaurants will report full-year sales of $6.78 billion for the current financial year, with estimates ranging from $6.39 billion to $7.56 billion.
-For the next financial year, analysts forecast that the company will report sales of $8.83 billion, with estimates ranging from $8.32 billion to $9.39 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Darden Restaurants.
+On average, analysts expect that Darden Restaurants will report full-year sales of $6.78 billion for the current fiscal year, with estimates ranging from $6.39 billion to $7.56 billion.
+For the next year, analysts anticipate that the company will post sales of $8.83 billion, with estimates ranging from $8.32 billion to $9.39 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Darden Restaurants.

-Darden Restaurants (NYSE:DRI) last posted its earnings results on Thursday, December 17th.
-The restaurant operator reported $0.74 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.71 by $0.03.
-Darden Restaurants had a positive return on equity of 10.47% and a negative net margin of 1.70%.
-The firm had revenue of $1.66 billion for the quarter, compared to analyst estimates of $1.69 billion.
-During the same quarter in the prior year, the company earned $1.12 EPS.
-Darden Restaurants’s revenue was down 19.4% on a year-over-year basis.
+Darden Restaurants (NYSE:DRI) last announced its quarterly earnings results on Thursday, December 17th.
+The restaurant operator reported $0.74 EPS for the quarter, beating the Zacks’ consensus estimate of $0.71 by $0.03.
+Darden Restaurants had a negative net margin of 1.70% and a positive return on equity of 10.47%.
+The firm had revenue of $1.66 billion during the quarter, compared to the consensus estimate of $1.69 billion.
+During the same quarter last year, the firm earned $1.12 EPS.
+The firm’s revenue for the quarter was down 19.4% compared to the same quarter last year.

-A number of analysts have issued reports on DRI shares.
-Credit Suisse Group lifted their price target on Darden Restaurants from $112.00 to $136.00 and gave the company an “outperform” rating in a report on Monday, December 21st.
-Robert W. Baird upgraded Darden Restaurants from a “neutral” rating to an “outperform” rating and lifted their price target for the company from $104.00 to $132.00 in a report on Monday, November 23rd.
-Deutsche Bank Aktiengesellschaft lifted their price target on Darden Restaurants from $97.00 to $124.00 and gave the company a “hold” rating in a report on Monday, December 21st.
-Piper Sandler lifted their price target on Darden Restaurants from $103.00 to $123.00 and gave the company an “overweight” rating in a report on Monday, December 21st.
-Finally, MKM Partners lifted their price target on Darden Restaurants from $115.00 to $125.00 in a report on Monday, December 21st.
-Fourteen analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has issued a strong buy rating to the company.
-Darden Restaurants currently has an average rating of “Buy” and a consensus price target of $110.90.
+DRI has been the subject of several analyst reports.
+BTIG Research cut shares of Darden Restaurants from a “buy” rating to a “neutral” rating in a research note on Wednesday, November 25th.
+Oppenheimer raised their price objective on shares of Darden Restaurants from $90.00 to $100.00 and gave the company an “outperform” rating in a report on Tuesday, September 22nd.
+They noted that the move was a valuation call.
+Raymond James raised their price objective on shares of Darden Restaurants from $120.00 to $130.00 and gave the company an “outperform” rating in a report on Thursday, December 10th.
+Loop Capital lifted their price target on shares of Darden Restaurants from $135.00 to $140.00 and gave the stock a “buy” rating in a research note on Monday, December 21st.
+Finally, MKM Partners lifted their price target on shares of Darden Restaurants from $115.00 to $125.00 in a research note on Monday, December 21st.
+Fourteen equities research analysts have rated the stock with a hold rating, eighteen have given a buy rating and one has given a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of $110.90.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, February 1st.
-Shareholders of record on Friday, January 8th will be given a $0.37 dividend.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.25%.
-This is a positive change from Darden Restaurants’s previous quarterly dividend of $0.30.
-The ex-dividend date is Thursday, January 7th.
-Darden Restaurants’s dividend payout ratio is presently 38.34%.

-In other Darden Restaurants news, Director Nana Mensah sold 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, October 27th.
-The stock was sold at an average price of $95.07, for a total value of $95,070.00.
-Following the transaction, the director now directly owns 180 shares of the company’s stock, valued at approximately $17,112.60.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, insider Melvin John Martin sold 2,800 shares of the company’s stock in a transaction that occurred on Wednesday, December 23rd.
-The shares were sold at an average price of $118.84, for a total value of $332,752.00.
-Following the completion of the transaction, the insider now directly owns 6,875 shares in the company, valued at $817,025.
+In related news, SVP John W. Madonna sold 2,500 shares of the company’s stock in a transaction on Tuesday, December 22nd.
+The shares were sold at an average price of $119.63, for a total value of $299,075.00.
+Following the sale, the senior vice president now directly owns 1,962 shares of the company’s stock, valued at $234,714.06.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Nana Mensah sold 1,000 shares of the company’s stock in a transaction on Tuesday, October 27th.
+The shares were sold at an average price of $95.07, for a total transaction of $95,070.00.
+Following the completion of the sale, the director now directly owns 180 shares in the company, valued at $17,112.60.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 6,300 shares of company stock worth $726,897.
+Insiders sold 6,300 shares of company stock worth $726,897 over the last ninety days.
 1.00% of the stock is currently owned by corporate insiders.

-Hedge funds have recently bought and sold shares of the stock.
-Chiron Capital Management LLC acquired a new stake in shares of Darden Restaurants during the 3rd quarter valued at approximately $33,000.
-Freestone Capital Holdings LLC acquired a new stake in shares of Darden Restaurants during the 3rd quarter valued at approximately $55,000.
-Liberty One Investment Management LLC raised its position in shares of Darden Restaurants by 79.1% during the 3rd quarter.
-Liberty One Investment Management LLC now owns 609 shares of the restaurant operator’s stock valued at $61,000 after acquiring an additional 269 shares in the last quarter.
-CWM LLC raised its position in shares of Darden Restaurants by 39.5% during the 3rd quarter.
-CWM LLC now owns 639 shares of the restaurant operator’s stock valued at $64,000 after acquiring an additional 181 shares in the last quarter.
-Finally, Front Row Advisors LLC raised its position in shares of Darden Restaurants by 26.5% during the 2nd quarter.
-Front Row Advisors LLC now owns 731 shares of the restaurant operator’s stock valued at $55,000 after acquiring an additional 153 shares in the last quarter.
-82.87% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of DRI.
+Meiji Yasuda Asset Management Co Ltd. acquired a new stake in Darden Restaurants during the 2nd quarter worth $207,000.
+AMG National Trust Bank bought a new stake in Darden Restaurants during the second quarter worth about $258,000.
+Marshall Wace North America L.P. boosted its stake in Darden Restaurants by 796.2% during the second quarter.
+Marshall Wace North America L.P. now owns 51,647 shares of the restaurant operator’s stock worth $3,913,000 after acquiring an additional 45,884 shares in the last quarter.
+TD Asset Management Inc. boosted its stake in Darden Restaurants by 1.6% during the second quarter.
+TD Asset Management Inc. now owns 96,146 shares of the restaurant operator’s stock worth $7,285,000 after acquiring an additional 1,484 shares in the last quarter.
+Finally, FMR LLC boosted its stake in Darden Restaurants by 88.2% during the second quarter.
+FMR LLC now owns 1,652,460 shares of the restaurant operator’s stock worth $125,207,000 after acquiring an additional 774,221 shares in the last quarter.
+82.87% of the stock is currently owned by institutional investors.

 About Darden Restaurants